storesafe/cordova-sqlite-storage/README.md

 License for iOS version: MIT only

+This version is a branch that is common to [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage) and [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter).

 |Android CI|iOS CI |
 |----------|-------|
 |[![Circle CI](https://circleci.com/gh/litehelpers/cordova-sqlite-common.svg?style=svg)](https://circleci.com/gh/litehelpers/cordova-sqlite-common)|[![Build Status](https://travis-ci.org/litehelpers/cordova-sqlite-common.svg?branch=cordova-sqlite-common)](https://travis-ci.org/litehelpers/cordova-sqlite-common)|

 ## Status

-- Windows Universal (8.1) version is in pre/alpha state:
+- Windows Universal (8.1) version is in pre-alpha state:
-  - No background processing
   - Database close and delete operations not yet implemented
   - Does not work properly with Cordova CLI due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
 Please install using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix) and `plugman` as described below.
+  - No background processing (for future consideration)
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.